rafaelstz/rafaelcg.com/content/posts/2019-02-11-livestream-magentolive-australia-2019.md

 ---
-template: post
+template: "post"
 title: 'Livestream: MagentoLive Australia 2019'
-slug: livestream-magentolive-australia-2019
+slug: '/livestream-magentolive-australia-2019'
 draft: false
-date: 2019-02-11T18:38:00.000Z
+date: "2019-02-11T18:38:00.169Z"
-description: >-
-  MagentoLive Australia will host the biggest innovators in eCommerce.
+description: "MagentoLive Australia will host the biggest innovators in eCommerce.
 Join us in Sydney and discover what’s new in the world of digital commerce and the Magento ecosystem in the Asia-Pacific region.
-Whether you’re a developer, CMO, or part of a Fortune 500 company, get ready for two days of networking and education that will inspire you to take your business into the future.
+Whether you’re a developer, CMO, or part of a Fortune 500 company, get ready for two days of networking and education that will inspire you to take your business into the future."
 category: Magento
 tags:
   - Magento